 It is now easier to find pull requests!
 We have added new filtering options to allow you to find PRs created by a specific author or assigned to a specific reviewer (Figure 34).
 Simply select a user from the author or reviewer filter, and the list will update to show only the PRs that match the filter.

 When you are bypassing a pull request policies, you are required to specify a reason.
 In the Complete pull request dialog, you will see a new Reason field, if they choose to bypass (Figure 35).

-After entering the reason and completing the pull request, the message will be displayed in the Overview (Figure 36).
+After entering the reason and completing the pull request, the message displays in the Overview (Figure 36).

 Share pull requests with teams

 The Share Pull Request action is a handy way to notify reviewers (Figure 37).
-In this release, we’ve added support for teams and groups, so you can notify everyone involved the pull request in a single step.
+In this release, we have added support for teams and groups, so you can notify everyone involved the pull request in a single step.

 Pull request improvements for teams

-In a future release, we’ll add teams to the Pull Requests hub under Code to make it easier to see all of your PRs for a single project.
+In a future release, we will add teams to the Pull Requests hub under Code to make it easier to see all of your PRs for a single project.

 Default notifications for pull request comments

 Stay up to date with the conversations happening in your PRs with the new comment notifications (Figure 39).
 For PRs that you've created, you will automatically be notified any time a user adds a new comment thread or replies to an existing thread.
 When you comment on another user's PR, you'll be notified about any future replies to comment threads that you create or reply to.